racosa/pdf2text-ocr/README.md

 GST for business purposes.
 The Purchase Contract does not constitute a Tax Invoice.
 Created by Julia Hartman B.Bus CPA - Tax Accountant -7
 ```

+## How it works

+Each page of the PDF is converted to an image using [PDF.js](https://mozilla.github.io/pdf.js/) and each image is converted to text using [Tesseract.js](https://github.com/naptha/tesseract.js).
+The results are displayed in the browser allowing users to copy the text, search, etc.